 This estimator will:

-- Use your date of birth and your spouse/domestic partner’s date of birth to determine when you become eligible for lower health insurance premiums based on Medicare eligibility.
+- Use your date of birth and your spouse’s date of birth to determine when you become eligible for lower health insurance premiums based on Medicare eligibility (age 65 assumed).

-- Use your expected annual increase in health insurance premiums to determine how long your health insurance premiums will last in retirement.
+- Use your expected annual increase in health insurance premiums to determine how long your health insurance premiums may last in retirement.

-- Project how many hours of sick leave you will earn (and use) between today and your retirement date.
+- Project how many hours of sick leave you may earn (and use) between today and your retirement date.

 - Project your annual salary if you choose to enter your estimated annual salary increase.

-- You will need the following information before you can estimate the value of your sick leave credits:
+The following information will be needed to complete an estimate of the value of sick leave credits:

-- Your seniority/continuous service date – this is typically your first day of state or UW employment in a position that both earned sick leave and was covered by the Wisconsin Retirement System.
+- Continuous service date – This is typically your first day of state or UW System employment in a position that both earned sick leave and was covered by the Wisconsin Retirement System.
 This date is adjusted for any breaks in employment.
-If you do not know this date, please contact your Human Resources or Payroll & Benefits Office.
+If you do not know this date, contact your human resources office.

-- If classified, your current and/or expected highest hourly wage rate
+- If University Staff, current and/or expected highest basic pay rate.

-- If unclassified, you current and/or expected highest annual salary (this is your annual base salary and does not include overloads, summer pay or any additional pay)
+- If Faculty, Academic Staff or Limited Appointee, current and/or expected highest annual salary (this is your annual base salary and does not include overloads, summer pay or any additional pay).

-- The name of your current health plan and/or the name of the health plan that you expect to have in retirement
+- The current health insurance plan carrier and/or the health insurance plan carrier that you expect to have in retirement.